Jiao Luo

 Bio

-Jiao (pronounced "jyow") Luo is an Associate Professor and Andrew Van de Ven Faculty Fellow at the Carlson School of Management, University of Minnesota.
+Jiao (pronounced "jyow") Luo is an Associate Professor and holds the Andrew Van de Ven Faculty Fellowship at the Carlson School of Management, University of Minnesota.
 Her research bridges non-market strategy and organization theory, with a particular focus on how firms engage with stakeholders, communities, and institutions beyond the realm of market transactions.
 She is especially interested in understanding how non-market actions—such as corporate donations, sustainability initiatives, and participation in collective governance—affect not only firms' performance but also broader societal outcomes.

 Her work examines a wide range of non-market activities.
 On one front, she investigates corporate social responsibility (CSR) practices, such as philanthropic giving and carbon-emission reduction programs, asking how these actions can create or redistribute value across different stakeholder groups.
 On another front, she studies collective governance arrangements—including credit unions and broadband cooperatives—and explores how they compete and coexist with for-profit organizations.
 This research challenges the conventional firm-centric approach to non-market strategy, advancing the view that the societal effects of these activities deserve as much attention as their implications for firm performance.